Pendrokar/Magnetonics/README.md

-# devgame.sdd
+# Magnetonics
-test game for engine devs
+Starting template based on SpringSimpleGame and then DevGame.

-to use, git clone to ~/.spring/games/devgame.sdd and start "devgame $VERSION"
+to use, git clone to ~/.spring/games/magnetonics.sdd and start "Magnetonics 1.2"